 If the pain goes away in a few days, you may have osteoarthritis – the gradual wearing away of the cartilage in your joints.
 Osteoarthritis is the most common form of arthritis, and it usually affects your weightbearing joints: your hips, knees, ankles and feet.
 In addition to pain and stiffness, the symptoms include tenderness, loss of flexibility and a grating sensation when you use the joint.

-“Unfortunately, there are no cures for osteoarthritis, and it will gradually get worse,” says Michael C. Kolczun II, MD, an orthopaedic surgeon who practices at Lakewood Hospital.
+“Unfortunately, there are no cures for osteoarthritis, and it will gradually get worse,” says Michael C. Kolczun II, MD, an orthopaedic surgeon who practices at Lakewood.
 “However, it is possible to manage your arthritis, gain control over your symptoms and remain active.”

 “First and foremost,” says Dr. Kolczun, “see your family doctor if you have swelling or stiffness in your joints, particularly if it lasts for two weeks or more.
 Your doctor may recommend medications, physical therapy and/or exercise programs to relieve your pain.
 For those with mild-to-moderate pain, over-the-counter medication can relieve pain and/or reduce inflammation.
 Your doctor also may recommend prescription medications, which may include anti-inflammatories, painkillers or cortisone shots.”